 Throughout the course of COPD, several drugs have shown themselves to be effective in lessening distressing symptoms, slowing disease progression, improving quality of life, and even extending life.

-Homeopathy treatment for COPD
+Homeopathy Treatment of COPD

 Homeopathy is one of the most popular holistic systems of medicine.
 The selection of remedy is based upon the theory of individualization and symptoms similarity by using holistic approach.
 This is the only way through which a state of complete health can be regained by removing all the sign and symptoms from which the patient is suffering.
 The aim of homeopathy is not only to treat COPD symptoms but to address its underlying cause and individual susceptibility.
 As far as therapeutic medication is concerned, several medicines are available for COPD symptoms treatment that can be selected on the basis of cause, sensation, modalities of the complaints.

-Few of the indicated remedies are:
+A few of the indicated medicines for COPD are:

-1) Bryonia alba: Cough dry as if coming from stomach with stitches in side of chest. rest, lying on painful side, pressure.
+1) Bryonia alba: Cough dry as if coming from the stomach with stitches in side of chest. rest, lying on painful side, pressure.
 Thirst for large quantities of water at long intervals.
 Constipation, dry, hard stool Irritable temperament.

 2) Phosphorus: Young tall, weak, narrow chest, anxious look with pale face.
 Bleeding tendency, sensitive to odours Great anxiety about future & his own health, Fear of darkness & being alone.
 Catches cold easily with desire for open air Desires – cold drinks, salt, spices.
 Pain chest < lying on left side, inspiration & cough

-3) Sulphur: Alternatively cold and hot burning feet, which must be put out of bed to cool them. lean, debitilated & stoop shouldered .
+3) Sulphur: Alternatively cold and hot burning feet, which must be put out of bed to cool them. lean, debitilated & stoop-shouldered .
 Red dry lips Constipation with difficult & hard stool Morning diarrhea, drives out of bed.
 Drinks much & eats less.
 Accompanied skin complaints

 4)Arsenic alb: Anxiety about own health Warm drinks.
 Drinks little and frequently.

-5)Calcarea carb: Leuco-phlegmatic Constitution, takes cold easily Fat or very thin Sweaty head on sleeping which soaks the pillow Desire eggs.
+5)Calcarea carb: Leuco-phlegmatic Constitution takes cold easily Fat or very thin Sweaty head on sleeping which soaks the pillow Desire eggs.
 Affinity for Right middle lobe of lung complaints.
 Dyspnoea < ascending stairs, exertion, cold Early, profuse menses.
 Ice-cold feet, wants to wear socks yet want to uncover them when warm